anvil-open-software/wuf-quick-start/README.md

 #### configuration.ts
 Replace the "id", "name", and "copyright" properties in the file `./src/app/_internal/configuration/configuration.ts` with information specific to your app.
 Refer to the [Living Style Guide](https://github.com/anvil-open-software/wuf) for more information on using the application configuration options.

+##### app.module.ts (optional)
+The application comes bundled with a fake backend provider (see below) to intercept API requests and return them with fake data.
+This can be helpful when you are developing, but shouldn't be used in a production environment.
+Reference the section below on the fake backend to learn how to disable or use the fake backend.

 ### 4. Bootstrap the New App

 Follow these steps to bootstrap your new app: